 ACCOMMODATION: Very good to excellent, all have private, en-suite bathrooms, full-time hot water, and 24h electricity.

 PHOTOGRAPHY: This is a birding tour, but casual photographers will have great opportunities to photograph birds at the Tandayapa Bird Lodge feeders as well as other feeders visited on the tour, such as those at Mashpi and Paz de las Aves.
-Serious bird photographers may wish to check out our Ecuador Photo Journey.
+Serious bird photographers may wish to check out our Ecuador Photo Tour.

 WHEN TO GO: This tour can be run year round.
 While climate has become rather unpredictable in recent years, the driest months on average are June-August, the wettest months are March-April, and the other months are intermediate.
 Birding is slower when it is very dry, but even in the dry season, some rain can be expected.
 Rainy season tours are usually very productive, since the birds are a bit more vocal, and while you may lose more time to rain, when it is not raining you tend to see more birds.

 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 Tourist visas are currently not required for citizens of the US, Canada, UK, Australia, New Zealand, South Africa, and all European countries.
 Visas are currently only required of a few nationalities, mostly in Asia, Africa, and the middle East.
 Travel requirements are subject to change; if you are unsure, please check with the nearest embassy or consulate, or ask our office staff for help.